 Perinatal Psychotherapy

-The perinatal period—from conception through the first five years after birth—is one of the most transformative times in a woman’s life.
-Yet in our fast-paced culture, the emotional, psychological, and physical complexities of this stage are often underestimated or dismissed.
+The perinatal period, loosely defined as conception through the first five years after birth, is one of the most transformative times in an individual’s life.
+Yet in our culture, many find themselves both unprepared and unsupported through the emotional, psychological, and physical complexities of this transformative time.

-I offer trauma-informed perinatal mental health care for birthing parents and caregivers.
-In our work together, we’ll work to strengthen your sense of self, support emotional regulation, and deepen the connection with your child and partner.
-I draw on somatic tools, talk therapy, trauma-processing methods, and a trusted referral network of perinatal specialists in Seattle and throughout Washington.
+I offer trauma-informed and culturally sensitive perinatal mental health care for birthing parents and caregivers.
+In our work together, we’ll focus on strengthening your sense of self, supporting emotional regulation, and deepening the connection with your loved ones.

 Parenting

 Parenting in today’s world can feel emotionally exhausting and isolating.
 The constant demands of work, relationships, and caregiving often leave little room for self-reflection or rest.
-Many parents find themselves overwhelmed, burned out, or disconnected from their own needs—and unsure how to ask for support.
+Many parents find themselves overwhelmed, burned out, or disconnected from their own needs, and unsure where to find support.

-In our sessions, you’ll find a compassionate space to explore the emotional weight of parenting.
-We’ll address the anxiety, guilt, and identity shifts that arise, and develop strategies to help you reconnect to yourself and your values.
+In our sessions, you’ll find a compassionate space to explore your parenting experience.
+We’ll address the anxiety, guilt, and identity shifts that arise, and develop strategies to help you reconnect to yourself and your values, and identify strategies that work for you and your unique family.

-My approach includes tailored emotional support, practical parenting resources, and tools to strengthen self-compassion and resilience.
+My approach includes tailored emotional support, practical parenting resources, and tools to strengthen self-compassion, confidence, and resilience.

 Grief and Loss